 Adjusting Ride Height

-- Very High - When set to Very High, the suspension automatically lowers to the default ride height* (Medium or Low) after driving approximately 100 feet (30 meters) or when driving speed reaches 15 mph (24 km/h).
-To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Keep until 15 mph in the setting for Very High.
+- Very High - When set to Very High, the suspension automatically lowers to Low, after driving approximately 100 feet (30 meters) or when driving speed reaches 15 mph (24 km/h).
+To maintain the Very High setting for an unlimited distance until your driving speed reaches the speed threshold, touch Persist until 15 mph in the setting for Very High.